-Citizen Science events like the Great Backyard Bird Count are important sources of information as we look at global warming and its effect on nature.
-The next Great Backyard Bird Count is February 14-17, 2020 and takes place all across America in thousands of communities.
+Community Science events like the Great Backyard Bird Count are important sources of information as we look at global warming and its effect on nature.
+The next Great Backyard Bird Count is February 18-21, 2022, and takes place all across America in thousands of communities.
 Bird watchers of all ages count birds to create a real-time snapshot of where birds are.
-Here at Lewis Ginter Botanical Garden, we’ll be counting birds (and you can help too!) on Feb 15th from 9 a.m. to noon.
+Here at Lewis Ginter Botanical Garden, we’ll be counting birds (and you can help too!) on Feb 19th from 9 a.m. to noon.
 Children are welcome to help with a parent.
-Whether you decide to pre-register for one of our Bird Count Tours (see tour times below), or count on your own, all are welcome to participate in this exciting community event!
+Whether you decide to pre-register for one of our Bird Count Tours (see tour times below) or count on your own, all are welcome to participate in this exciting community event!

 The Great Backyard Bird Count was launched in 1998 by Cornell Lab of Ornithology and the National Audubon Society.
-This global citizen science project helps communities and scientists learn more about the year to year bird populations and distributions.
+This global community science project helps the general public and scientists learn more about the year-to-year bird populations and distributions.

-In addition to the Citizen Science Bird Count project, we are also offering 30-minute, youth accessible (ages 6-12) Garden Guide-led Bird Count walking tours.
+In addition to the Community Science Bird Count project, we are also offering 30-minute, youth-accessible (ages 6-12) Guide-led Bird Count walking tours.
 Feel free to participate in either or both.
-Registration and more info below.
-Pre-registration is encouraged due to limited space.
+Registration and more info are below.
+Youth must be accompanied by an adult.
+Pre-registration is required due to limited space.